HeroicKatora/oxide-auth/Migration.md

 dependencies that reduced the overall available design space.
 Sacrificing functionality for a small performance boost is not an acceptable tradeoff.

+[WIP]
+Documentation changes all around with an improved structure:
+* `code_grant` contains core algorithsm
+* `code_grant::endpoint` contains the generic `Endpoint`, `WebRequest`, `WebResponse` and `xFlow` traits to generalize frontend implementations.
+Also note the wording now refers to these features as 'Endpoint' related while 'frontend' is used for http-library specific components.
+When other OAuth methods are supported, this may instead move to its own top-level module.
+* `frontends::simple` contains reusable abstractions for endpoints.
+That is, an an owning request and response struct.
+Similar abstractions previously existed for test purposes only.
+* [WIP] Extensions are now implemented in such a way as to be used standalone.
+  While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.

 This migration notice denotes WIP or planned changes on the git version and will be merged into a single log when a release is made.
-WIP changes may appear in `preview.2` or later and are intended to provide advance notice of expected interface changes.
+WIP changes are intended to provide advance notice of expected interface changes and may appear only in `preview.2` or later.
+In that case, they will be moved to the according migration note.

 -----